Pr0teus/Power2Reveal/README.md

 ## How to develop

-1 - clone this repo with --recurse-submodules option.
+1. - clone this repo with '--recurse-submodules' option.
-2 - use virtualenv venv to create a virtual env
+2. - use virtualenv venv to create a virtual env
-3 - activate your virtualnev by:
+3. - activate your virtualnev by:
-'''source /venv/bin/activate'''
+'''
+source /venv/bin/activate
+'''
-4 - Install the requirements
+4. - Install the requirements
+'''
-'''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''
-5 - Create new branch for you, code and send a PR
+5. - Create new branch for you, code and send a PR